 Female Employees of Sterling Jewelers Win Class Certification of Title VII Claims and Conditional Certification for Equal Pay Act Claims

 On February 29, 2016, the Arbitrator in the action Jock et al. v.
 Sterling Jewelers Inc. issued two important rulings.
 First, the Arbitrator ruled that current and former female sales employees of Sterling together may pursue their claims under the Equal Pay Act, in which they claim that Sterling paid them less than males performing the same work in the same establishment.
-Second, the Arbitrator granted Claimants’ request for equitable tolling that allows these female employees to reach back thirteen years to bring their claims if they worked as sales associates, department managers, assistant managers, or store managers for Sterling anytime between October 16, 2003 and the present day.
+Second, the Arbitrator granted Claimants’ request for equitable tolling (meaning that a statute of limitations on bringing a claim is extended) that allows these female employees to reach back thirteen years to bring their claims if they worked as sales associates, department managers, assistant managers, or store managers for Sterling anytime between October 16, 2003 and the present day.
 The ruling conditionally certifying the Equal Pay Act claims can be read here.
 The Equal Pay Act requires potential members of the collective action to indicate that they wish to join the collective action by submitting a Consent to Join form.
-More information about the Equal Pay Act claims are available at www.sterlingclassactionarbitration.com.

-These rulings are in addition to the Arbitrator’s ruling on February 2, 2015 that allows current and former female sales employees of Sterling to pursue together in a class action their claims under Title VII.
-Specifically, on February 2, 2015, after a lengthy hearing and extensive briefing, Arbitrator Kathleen Roberts issued a ruling certifying a class, which includes approximately 69,000 current and former women employees at Sterling Jewelers Inc.’s retail stores nationwide dating back to 2004 and going forward to the present and up to the first day of trial.
-The ruling permits the class to try, on a classwide basis, claims alleging that Sterling’s pay and promotion practices have had an adverse effect on women sales employees.
-If the class succeeds in proving that the challenged pay and promotion practices were discriminatory, then, the Arbitrator also ruled, the class may seek classwide changes to the challenged pay and promotion practices.
-The ruling also provides that if the class proves the challenged practices were discriminatory, the Arbitrator will establish procedures to allow class members to recover damages for the wages and promotional opportunities lost because of the discrimination.
-The Arbitrator also ruled that the claim alleging intentional discrimination did not satisfy the high standard for class certification that the Supreme Court recently announced.
+The above rulings are in addition to the Arbitrator’s ruling on February 2, 2015 that allowed current and former female sales employees of Sterling to pursue together in a class action their claims under Title VII.
+Specifically, on February 2, 2015, after a lengthy hearing and extensive briefing, Arbitrator Kathleen Roberts issued a ruling certifying a class, which includes approximately 70,000 current and former women employees at Sterling Jewelers Inc.’s retail stores nationwide dating back to 2004 and going forward to the present and up to the first day of trial.
+Three aspects of the ruling are important for Claimants to know.
+First, the ruling permits the class to try, on a class-wide basis, claims alleging that Sterling’s pay and promotion practices have had an adverse effect on women sales employees.
+If the class succeeds in proving that the challenged pay and promotion practices were discriminatory, then, the Arbitrator also ruled, the class may seek class-wide changes to the challenged pay and promotion practices.
+Second, the ruling also provides that if the class proves the challenged practices were discriminatory, the Arbitrator will establish procedures to allow class members to recover damages for the wages and promotional opportunities lost because of the discrimination.
+Third, the Arbitrator also ruled that the claim alleging intentional discrimination did not satisfy the new high standard for class certification that the Supreme Court recently announced.
 However, the Named Claimants and current and former employees may still pursue individual claims of intentional discrimination.
 The ruling (Class Determination Award) can be read here.